Skip to content

 Does New Mexico Junior College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-New Mexico Junior College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 4.34%, among the highest in the country.
-Access is a real strength here: roughly 22% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+New Mexico Junior College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 4.34%, among the highest in the country.
+Access is a real strength here.
+Roughly 22% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 19.7% go on to reach the top of the income ladder.
-The median family income of students sits near $50,000, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $50,000, a snapshot of the campus's socioeconomic mix.

 4.34%